stoodlesz/queens_authentication/README.md

 - cd into project directory
 - Run sqlite3 application.db and it will open the sqlite terminal
 - Run select \* from user;

+## Supporting Documents

+Please watch the video called `WatchMe.mp4` to see a video demo of this application working.